 - Brains and Brawn: She's the Brawn when paired with Oracle.

 - Canon Discontinuity: Andrew Kreisberg's above-mentioned Retcon of Dinah Lance's origin and Dinah Drake's feelings about her life as a superheroine had been steadily ignored by every writer to touch the character since.
-Indeed, his Retcon is officially Ret Gone as of Birds of Prey, Vol. 2, Issue 4, which says in no uncertain terms Dinah Lance knew about her mother's life as a superheroine and that Dinah Drake was proud of it.
-Indeed, the original Starman and Green Lantern took the younger Dinah flying as a toddler◊ in a flashback that is also a Heartwarming Moment.
+Indeed, his Retcon is officially Ret-Gone as of Birds of Prey, Vol. 2, Issue 4, which says in no uncertain terms Dinah Lance knew about her mother's life as a superheroine and that Dinah Drake was proud of it.
+Indeed, the original Starman and Green Lantern took the younger Dinah flying as a toddler◊ in a flashback.

 - Captain Ersatz: Dinah has inspired quite a few of these.

 - Chickification: Occurred under the pens of Judd Winick and Andrew Kreisberg.

 - Civvie Spandex: In her post-Flashpoint solo ongoing, she began wearing just her regular clothing and stage outfits to fight, rather than a costume.
 It still retains her classic look though, thanks to the fact her 'regular clothing' is exclusively made up of leather jackets, leather short-shorts and/or pants, fishnets, and boots.
 It works surprisingly well as a means to justify the Stripperific nature of her attire.

 - Clark Kenting: You wouldn't think a blonde wig would really be that effective of a disguise.
 Later on she ditches the wig and just dyes her hair blonde, and all-but abandons any notion of a secret identity.

 - Color Animal Codename: A black canary, whose canary theme comes from her signature Canary Cry.